 Approved real estate purchase: Investors can purchase approved Grenada real estate valued at least $270,000 for a joint investment or $350,000 for a solo purchase.
 Real estate investments must be held for five years to maintain citizenship.

-Besides the qualifying investment, Grenada’s government authority overseeing the Grenada citizenship by investment program, Investment Migration Agency Grenada (IMA), requires applicants to pay government fees, including due diligence fees, and passport fees.
+Besides the qualifying investment, Grenada’s government authority overseeing the program, Investment Migration Agency Grenada (IMA), requires applicants to use an Authorized Agent and Grenada citizenship by investment lawyer, and pay government fees, including due diligence fees, and passport fees.

-To apply for your Grenada, you will need:
+To apply for your Grenada passport, you will need:

 Grenada Passport Application Process

-The application process for Grenada citizens to apply for a Grenadian passport through the Immigration and Passport Department in Grenada or an embassy or consulate abroad is straightforward.
+The application process for Grenada citizens to apply for a Grenadian passport through the Immigration and Passport Department in Grenada or an embassy or high commission offering consular services is straightforward.
 Procedures and fees may vary depending on the type of application, the applicant, and the source of the application.

 First-time Grenada passport applicants must submit their application by mail and attend a virtual interview with an immigration officer at the Royal Grenada Police Force or a consular officer at an embassy.
 Consular officers are available by appointment, and schedules vary depending on the embassy’s location.